-Pack The Pantries: Food banks step up to fill the need of Hungry Hoosiers
+Pack The Pantries: Food banks step up to fill the need of hungry Hoosiers

 We partnered with them to help Pack The Pantries.
-Thanks to generous Hoosiers more than $160,000 Dollars was donated.
+Thanks to generous Hoosiers, a total of $219,384 was raised.

 More than a quarter of a million Hoosiers have filed for unemployment since the coronavirus outbreak started in central Indiana.
 That’s why now more than ever, food banks are working overtime to help feed families who lost their income.